auth0/docs/articles/services/packages.md

 ---
-title: Packages
+title: Professional Service Packages
-description: How to get Auth0 Professional Services help through one of our many packages
+description: How to get Auth0 Professional Services help through one of our many packaged offerings
 classes: topic-page
 toc: true
 topics: